 There are two things you can do.
 If you are in a bigger boat you can use downriggers or use down-deep Husky Jerks or J-13 down deep jointed Rapalas and troll out in open water.
 Look for schools of baitfish 20 to 40 yards off rocky points or river mouths.
 Try fishing 15 to 35 feet deep.

-If you are in a small boat and you can troll really slow, use a 3-way swivel and a 1 or 2-oz weight and back-troll through the schools of bait fish or troll 20 feet deep along the shore and follow the contours of the shoreline.
-Use a worm harness with a big juicy worm or small floating Rapala.
+If you are in a small boat and you can troll really slow, use a 3-way swivel and a 1 or 2-oz weight and back-troll through the schools of baitfish or troll 20 feet deep along the shore and follow the contours of the shoreline.
+Use a worm harness with a big juicy worm or a small floating Rapala.

 At night in the fall: Some of the really big females will come in close to shore at night, especially in the fall or late summer.
 Between 10:00 PM and 3:00 AM, try trolling with an Original Floating Rapala along the shore in 2 or 3 feet of water or troll past rocky shoals.
 You can also troll along patches of thick weeds out in the lake.
-The prime areas are where there are lots of minnows but lack of protection from the sun during the day.
-For some reason blue is the magic color for fishing along the shore at night in summer and late fall.
-In the spring you can use other colors like Fire-Tiger, Red or Chartreuse.
+The prime areas are where there are lots of minnows but lack protection from the sun during the day.
+For some reason, blue is the magic color for fishing along the shore at night in summer and late fall.
+In the spring you can use other colors like Fire-Tiger, Red, or Chartreuse.
 You have to troll your boat very slowly and you have to be quiet.
-In the evening and at night is when the biggest Walleyes are feeding.
+In the evening and at night, the biggest Walleyes are feeding.

-Another fantastic way to fish deep and make sure you are right on bottom is by using a Loten Floating Jig Rig.
+Another fantastic way to fish deep and make sure you are right on the bottom is by using a Loten Floating Jig Rig.
 This rig is named after Greg Loten, who was a professional fishing guide and commercial bush plane pilot in Ontario's far north for many years.
-He was well known for catching monster size Walleyes in lakes that are not known for large Walleyes.
+He was well known for catching monster-size Walleyes in lakes that are not known for large Walleyes.

-The Loten Rig has elements of a Little Joe rig and also similar to a Lindy Rig.
-You need a floating jig head, a big fat dew-worm, a trailer hook on 2.5 inches of line, ½ oz slide-sinker, a small splitshot sinker and a clean syringe.
+The Loten Rig has elements of a Little Joe rig and is also similar to a Lindy Rig.
+You need a floating jig head, a big fat dew-worm, a trailer hook on 2.5 inches of line, ½ oz slide-sinker, a small split shot sinker, and a clean syringe.

-Before you tied your jig on the line, you were suppose to slide a slip-sinker onto the line.
-Then you put a small splitshot sinker 3 to 4 feet down the line from the floating jig so your slip sinker does not slide any closer to the jig.
+Before you tie your jig on the line, you are supposed to slide a slip-sinker onto the line.
+Then you put a small split shot sinker 3 to 4 feet down the line from the floating jig so your slip sinker does not slide any closer to the jig.